KRoses96/KRoses96/README.md

 ## What I Actually Do
 - Glue things together and pretend it's magic
 - Integrate APIs, services, and sometimes completely unrelated tech
-- Automate the boring stuff so I can nap more
+- Automate the boring stuff
 - Occasionally write Rust just to suffer

 ---